rodrigobritez/DigitalBank/README.md

 ## Code details

-all the functionalities created are detailed in the documentation made in this [Link](https://dvc.org).
+All the functionalities created are detailed in the documentation made in this [Link](https://dvc.org).